JUCE Components: Mouse & Keyboard Listening

 Key and Mouse Listeners have different mechanics

-On the web, mouse and keyboard events behave similarly and “bubble up” the DOM.
+On the web, mouse and keyboard events behave similarly.
+They “bubble up” the DOM.

-In JUCE, mouse and keyboard events have different mechanics and gotchas.
+In JUCE, mouse and keyboard events have different mechanics.
 This starts with their internal implementation:

 mouseDown and friends is called from a Component‘s internal implementation.
 All the logic about how and when to send the event lives in Component itself.